 Our Mission and Vision

-Be responsible for all matters related to equity issues and international, national and local solidarity work.
-Promote equity in employment and within the structure of SGEU.
+The Human Rights and Equity Committee is responsible for all matters related to equity issues and international, national and local solidarity work; and promotes equity in employment and within the structure of SGEU.

-Work within the Union to build solidarity with equity seeking members, provide consultation to and liaise at all levels of the Union structure in order to achieve and maintain their rights within SGEU and in society at large.
+- Work within the union to build solidarity with equity-seeking members, all levels of the union structure in order to achieve and maintain their rights within SGEU and in society at large.

-Promote awareness and information regarding equity issues within the Union through Union publications and by other means as identified by the committee and by networking with outside interest groups.
+- Promote awareness and information regarding equity issues both internally and externally, through union publications and by other means by networking with outside equity groups.

-Consider, sponsor and support programs such as conferences, seminars, workshops, etc., pertaining to issues of equity seeking groups.
+- Sponsor and support programs such as conferences, seminars, workshops, etc. pertaining to issues of equity-seeking groups.

 Muna De Ciman, Human Rights (Female) – Chair

 Debashish Bhowmik, Visible Minorities

 Hali Topinka, Aboriginal / Indigenous

 Shawna Doucette, Women's